lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorial8/tutorial.rst

     write_data mixing.data

-For visualization purposes, the atoms from the CNT ``group`` is moved to the center of the box using ``fix recenter``.
+For visualization purposes, the atoms of the CNT ``group`` are moved to the center of the box using ``fix recenter``.
 As the time progresses, the system density, :math:`\rho`, gradually converges toward the target value